 Bortak has played in multiple tournaments, including ones in Puerto Rico, Brazil, and Michigan.
 He has helped coach at various schools, including his Alma Mater, Penn Trafford.
 Bortak also worked as an event manager and statistician for the Juniata women's volleyball team.

 A native of Jeannette, Pa., Bortak earned his Bachelor of Science in Education from Juniata.

 Shannon Liposky begins her ninth year as an assistant coach for the Westminster volleyball team in 2015.

 Liposky, formerly Shannon Simmons, played at Westminster before graduating in 2002 with a degree in elementary education.
 She then stayed on with the program for an additional year as a graduate assistant coach before finishing her master’s degree in education in 2005.

 A three-year starter at right side hitter for the Titans from 1998-2001, Liposky was team MVP as a senior while leading the Titans to a 27-8 record.
 Shannon was a member of the ECAC Championship Team as well as the ECAC MVP and in the TITAN Hall of Fame.

 She and her husband, Rob, and daughter, Claire, reside in her hometown of East Palestine, Ohio.

-Bradi Rhoades enters his second year on the Titan volleyball staff in 2013.
+Bradi Rhoades enters his fifth year on the Titan volleyball staff in 2015.